sooriyaarachchi/pybites.github.io-src/content/codechallenge49.md

 > It's not that I'm so smart, it's just that I stay with problems longer. - A. Einstein

 Hi Pythonistas, it has been silent on the Community Blog challenges front, but then again we completed the [100 Days of Code in Python course](https://talkpython.fm/100days?s=pybites) which was a great milestone.
-Although less frequent, we will keep doing blog challenges though, not to worry!
+Although less frequent, we will however,  keep doing blog challenges so not to worry!
 Let's start with a long pending item: cleaning up Python planets feeds, an interesting and valuable open source contribution.

 ## The Challenge

 See [issue 233](https://github.com/python/planet/issues/233): there are a lot of feeds that are invalid or outdated.
-For this Challenge you write a script that does the cleaning as per requirements stated in the issue:
+For this Challenge you're to write a script that does the cleaning as per requirements stated in the issue:

 * Run weekly or monthly
 * Iterate all urls on config.ini and also python libraries and python planets list